rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 ## A 34 key split keyboard on a planck platform, optimized for programmers.

-- All black keys (two center columns, the center space bar, and the 3 outer keys in the last row) are dispensable.
+- All black keys (two center columns, the center space bar, and the 3 outer keys in the last row) are disabled.
 - Home row mods make modifiers easier to reach.
-- The esc key will send esc when tapped and backtick when shift is held.
 - The two keys on each thumb cluster control layer transitions, esc, enter, space, tab and backspace.
   - Esc activates the navigation layer, when held.
   - Left space activates the number layer, when held.